moksh-qos-dev/medusa-kernel/chapters/Chapter-03-Ring-1-And-The-Bare-Metal.md

 Chapter 3: 29 Jun 2026 — Ring -1 and the Bare Metal

-moksh-qos-dev | Mission: Quantum OS & AI Hypervised Kernel next 4 chapters including this are much fast forward if you can't understand then leave them we shall read them in a best way like a novel in next deep explaining chapters.
+moksh-qos-dev | Mission: Quantum OS & AI Hypervised Kernel

+Next 4 chapters including this are much fast forward if you can't understand then leave them we shall read them in a best way like a novel in next deep explaining chapters.

     "To control the system, you must stand beneath it."